All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Bedtime Routine That Maximizes Your Sleep Stack

 2 hours before bed: - Eat your last meal.
 GH peptides require a 2+ hour fast for maximum effect.
 If you eat too close to injection time, insulin from digestion blunts the GH response.
 This is the most common compliance mistake that reduces sleep stack effectiveness - Dim household lighting.
 Bright overhead lights suppress melatonin.
 Switch to lamps, candles, or smart bulbs set to warm tones below 3000K - Stop all work-related communication.
-Email, Slack, and work texts activate your stress response and raise cortisol, which directly opposes the GH release you are trying to stimulate
+Email, Slack, and work texts activate your stress response and raise cortisol, which directly opposes the GH release you're trying to stimulate

 1 hour before bed: - Take magnesium glycinate (200-400mg) with a small amount of water.
 Magnesium supports GABA activity, which synergizes with both DSIP and natural sleep onset - Begin your wind-down activity: reading (physical book, not a screen), light stretching, meditation, or a warm shower/bath.
 A warm shower 30-60 minutes before bed creates a temporary body temperature rise followed by a drop, which signals your brain that sleep is approaching